daramolloy/ISP_Object_Detection_Benchmark/README.md

-# Evaluating the Impact of a Varying ISP on Object Detection Performance
+# Evaluating the Impact of Varying ISP Parameters on Object Detection Performance

 ## Description